BtheGit/raymarcher/PLAN.md

 - [] Different weapons and switching between them
 - [] Make my own sprites (not engine related though)
 - [] Projectiles with gravity
+- [x] Flow field pathfinding for swarms.
+Sort of

 ### Alternate fun ideas with raycasters: